What Happens to Your Body During Each Stage: Second Trimester

 During this trimester, it is recommended to attend three prenatal follow-ups visits with the medical team, around weeks 16, 20, and 24.
 During these visits you will discuss the following issues:

-During the second trimester, the uterus rises above the pelvis, the abdomen becomes more prominent, and the breasts continue to develop in preparation for breastfeeding.
-They become larger and fuller, including the appearance of colostrum (the initial milk secretion).
-Additionally, the nipples become darker and small white bumps, known as Montgomery glands, may appear around the nipple; these are a natural part of the milk duct system.
+During the second trimester of pregnancy, the uterus grows above the pelvis, the abdomen becomes more prominent, and the breasts continue to develop in preparation for breastfeeding.
+They become larger and fuller, and colostrum (the first milk) may appear.
+The nipples also darken, and small white bumps may appear around the areola (Montgomery glands), which are a natural part of the milk duct system.

-Please note that some symptoms from the first trimester may continue into the second.
-While nausea and extreme fatigue subside around week 13 for most women, many others continue to experience heartburn and mood swings.
-Heartburn, caused by hormonal changes and the growing pressure of the uterus on the stomach, may intensify as the fetus grows.
-If these symptoms do not improve or interfere with your daily functioning, utilize dietary solutions and consult your healthcare team regarding safe medication options.
+It is important to know that some of the common symptoms from the first trimester may continue into the second trimester.
+While for most women nausea and extreme fatigue ease around week 13, many continue to experience heartburn and mood changes.
+Heartburn, caused by hormonal effects and increasing pressure from the growing uterus on the stomach, may sometimes become more noticeable as the fetus grows.
+If you feel that your symptoms are not improving or are affecting your daily functioning, try dietary solutions and consult your care team about safe medication options.

 Frequent urination

-Swelling, especially in the legs, is a frequent symptom during the second and third trimesters of pregnancy.
-This is due to fluid retention and the pressure of the uterus on your veins.
-To help reduce the swelling, it is recommended to keep your legs raised while resting, and, if necessary, consult your primary care physician regarding the use of compression stockings.
+- Swelling: Swelling, especially in the legs, is common in the second and third trimesters.
+It is caused by fluid buildup and pressure from the uterus on blood vessels.
+To help reduce swelling, try to elevate your legs when resting, and if needed, consult your doctor about using compression stockings.

 If swelling appears unusually fast, or if there is a sudden and heavy swelling in the legs, hands, or face, this could be an early sign of preeclampsia.
 In such a case, it is essential to contact your OB-GYN or an Obstetric Emergency Room without delay for immediate clinical diagnosis and treatment.